jvassev/ansinetes/README.md

 Ansinetes will also deploy DataDog and Sysdig daemonsets if enabled in the configuration.
 The yaml files are kept close the original versions, only the API key is set (and occasionally a bug fixed).
 If you wish to enable/disable these services run kubernetes-bootstrap.yaml again.

 # Customizing the deployment
 The easiest way to customize the deployment is to edit the `ansible/group_vars/all.yaml` file.
 You can control many options there.
 If you want to experiment with other Kubernetes config options you can edit the ansible/k8s-config/*.j2 templates.
 They are borrowed from the [init](https://github.com/Kubernetes/contrib/tree/master/init/systemd) contrib dir.
 If you find an option worthy of putting in a group var please contribute!
 The systemd unit files will hardly need to be touched though.
-The `hosts` can be changed to remap/resize pools allocated to different components.
+The `hosts` can be changed to nodes.

-An example `all.yaml` file is given bellow to
+The default `all.yaml` file looks like this
 ```yaml
 flannel:
   network: "25.0.0.0/16"